ihac/FreeTalk/README.md

 * Register a nickname.

 #### Bug Fix:
-1. Sometimes when a client leaves before he/her register a nickname, server runs into a dead loop and keep printing 'Client * leaves'.
+1. Sometimes when a client leaves before he/her registers a nickname, server runs into a dead loop and keep printing 'Client * leaves'.
 ```
 // Fix in addregclient():
     ...